 You can use the Searchroom computers to consult a range of resources, such as Essex Archives Online, Ancestry, Find My Past and British Newspapers Online to which we subscribe.
 Staff can help you access and use these sites.

 If you order original documents, they will usually take 15-20 minutes to arrive.
-Your name will appear on a display screen when the documents are ready for collection.
 For security, the documents will be weighed before being handed to you, and weighed again when you return them.
 You will be asked to hand in your reader’s ticket when the documents are issued and it will be kept at the counter as long as you have documents at your desk.

 You will need to show your ticket to the Searchroom receptionist before leaving.
 This shows that any documents which may have been issued to you for study have been safely returned before you leave.
 If you want to take a break from your research, and have not finished using the document issued to you, return it to the counter and ask for it to be kept out for a short time, until you return.
 This also applies if you plan to come back to the Record Office on the following day.